checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

                 $ref: "#/components/schemas/balance"
 ```

 Notice we are explicitly defining which schemas the parameter and response should conform to.
-In the case of our response, we are referring to an <a href="https://swagger.io/docs/specification/using-ref" target=_blank>externally defined schema</a>.
+In the case of our response, we are referring to an {{< newtabref  href="https://swagger.io/docs/specification/using-ref" title="externally defined schema" >}}.
 This is helpful when we need to reuse a schema definition multiple times across our spec file.

 As we proceed, we might add multiple endpoints, each with one or more operations.